 It's all in the Family

 Getting dressed for the day is a family affair, “We often start with bags or hats, and build the look to work around it” the family tells us.
 Both Ashley and Colton are fans of Tsuchiya bags for their superior quality, timelessness and style.
-Ashley owns ORIGIN OILNUME Vase Shoulder, durable enough for her everyday life as a mom carrying snacks and toys, as well as everything she needs for her work day.
+Ashley owns ORIGIN OILNUME Vase Shoulder in Dark Brown, durable enough for her everyday life as a mom carrying snacks and toys, as well as everything she needs for her work day.
 When she doesn’t have the time to switch up her bag, she said she’s grateful that the bag works for any occasion or fashion moment, looks just as good with a cute dress as it does with cargo pants and sneakers.

 Shopping is an investment in the future

 Colton, Ashley's partner and Poppy's Father, is a freelance Influencer Marketing Manager and Social Community Coordinator, whose knowledge of street culture and fashion runs deep.
 Colton has an affinity for all things Japanese, and has a talent for sourcing the best of Japanese Fashion, which is how he found Tsuchiya Kaban.
 He loved the tradition and history of the brand and the fact that it was all handmade in Japan, he knew that was a level of quality he could trust.
-His bag of choice is the Urbano Urban Briefcase, which he styles with a camouflage jacket, playing with the contrast of a professional and tailored accessory mixed with streetwear.
+His bag of choice is the Urbano Urban Briefcase in Brown, which he styles with a camouflage jacket, playing with the contrast of a professional and tailored accessory mixed with streetwear.
 “I regard shopping as an investment in the future.
 These leather sneakers I’m wearing today I’ve had for 16 years, they’re well made and timeless.
 Actually, when they were 10 years old, they got even better!”
 Colton sees the potential in his Tsuchiya briefcase “I can’t wait for it to age 10 years too”.

 “Creativity is the culture of our Family"